raulnq/Jal.Monads/README.md

         public T Content { get; }
     }

-The trick here is start to return this class on every method on your code in order to build a chain of execution thanks to the following extension methods:
+The trick here is start to return the Result class on every method on your code in order to build a chain of execution thanks to the following extension methods:

 * OnSuccess: The code on this method will be executed only if the IsSuccess flag of the prior execution is true.
 * OnFailure: The code on this method will be executed only if the IsFailure flag of the prior execution is true.